-- Processor core
+- CPU core

-- Code model
+- Data model

-- Data model (78K0R only)
+- Size of double floating-point type

 - Optimization settings

-- Runtime environment.
+• Runtime environment.

 In addition to these settings, many other options and settings can fine-tune the result even further.
 For details about how to set options and for a list of all available options, see the chapters Compiler options and the IAR Embedded Workbench® IDE User Guide, respectively.